New announcement. Learn more

 ● Because of the way the nerve runs at the back of your throat, humming, chanting, gargling and singing all create a vibration that stimulates the nerve

-● Laughing (and socialising), for the same reason as above, but also, you can’t be really socially engaged without being in parasympathetic state
+● Laughing (and socialising), for the same reason as above, but also, you can’t be really socially engaged without being in parasympathetic state (remember to be fully present in the situation)

-● Cold immersion has been shown to increase vagus nerve tonus, so ending your morning shower with 30s to a few minutes of cold water immersion can be helpful.
+● Cold immersion has been shown to increase vagus nerve tone, so ending your morning shower with 30s to a few minutes of cold water immersion can be helpful.
 It is important to stay calm as you turn the water colder and move around.
-This trains your nervous sytem to stay calm under stress.
+This trains your nervous system to stay calm under stress.
 If a cold shower is too much, you can just begin by immersing your face in cold water for short periods.

 ● Meditation and mindfulness